How to Unblock a Shower Drain Without Chemicals

 Step 2.
 Prepare the Drain

-Place one teaspoon of baking soda into the drainage, followed by one cup white vinegar.
-Cover the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t explode out of control!
+You can pour one cup of baking powder down your drain, followed by one cup of white vinegar.
+Cover the drain immediately with a towel or a towel to ensure that the reaction doesn’t explode over the top!

 Step 4: Wait

-Wait for about 30 minutes as the mix works its magic.
-There should be a sound of fizzing and bubbling.
-This means it’s working!
+Take about 30 minutes as the mix works its magic.
+There should be some sound and bubbling.
+That’s a sign that it’s working!

-Clean the cover thoroughly and flush it out with hot water.
-This should clear any debris left behind and make sure that the water flows without a hitch.
+Clean the cover thoroughly and flush it with boiling water.
+This should help clear all debris remaining and help get your water flowing freely.

 Method 2: Wire Hanger

-Straighten the wire hanger as far as you can, but leave the other end with its original shape.
+Straighten a wire hanger as much as possible, leaving one end with its original shape.

-Hook it into the drain, and then fish looking for hair or debris.
+Place the hook in the drain, and then fish for hair as well as debris.
 Take out whatever comes up.

 Stage 2: Seal Overflow Drain

-Cover any overflow drains with duct tape or a wet cloth to ensure the highest suction power.
+Cover drains that are overflowing with the use of duct tape or a damp cloth to ensure maximum suction power.

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and allow it to run for approximately three minutes.
-This should help remove any blockages in your shower drain.
+Start the vacuum, and let it run for about three minutes.
+This should eliminate any obstructions from your shower drain.

 Method | Supplies Needed | Steps |